Sick Leave & Disability

 Pension and Group Benefits While on Medical Leave

 If you are on a full- or part-time contract, or a temporary contract of 20 or more teaching days, you and your dependants will continue to be covered under the STF Members’ Health Plan and the Saskatchewan Teachers’ Dental Plan while on leave for reasons of sickness or disability.
-You also have coverage while you are receiving disability benefits from the Income Continuance Plan and/or the Saskatchewan Teachers’ Superannuation Plan, provided you are on contract immediately before your disability payments begin.
+You also have coverage while you are receiving disability benefits from the Teachers' Long-Term Disability Plan and/or the Saskatchewan Teachers’ Superannuation Plan, provided you are on contract immediately before your disability payments begin.

 Coverage under the health and dental plans ends at midnight of the day before your 65th birthday, if you are receiving disability benefits.